RussellGN/react-cars-zim/notes.md

 # todo

-48. work on the theme object, clean it up, and clean css on all components
-49. make evything curvy
-50. review all components
-51. create saved section in account page
-52. more orthodox notifications page
+252. more orthodox notifications page
-53. more orthodox settings page
+253. more orthodox settings page
-54. maybe more settings options
+254. maybe more settings options

-55. make it clearer to the user taht cars.zim is for advertising only and does not take pasrt in transacting
+255. make it clearer to the user taht cars.zim is for advertising only and does not take pasrt in transacting
-56. give guidelines on how to proceed after contatcing owner of a listing
+256. give guidelines on how to proceed after contatcing owner of a listing
-57. refine image upload fields
+257. refine image upload fields
-58. refine listing creation
+258. refine listing creation
-59. write tests
+259. write tests
+260. fix dropdowns

 # bonus...search for animated components library